How To Finance An Airbnb Rental: A Guide For Investors

 A home equity loan, sometimes called a second mortgage, is another potential option if you’re looking for ways to finance an Airbnb rental.
 Home equity loans and home equity lines of credit (HELOCs) can provide you with money in the form of a lump sum (or line of credit) based on the amount of equity in your primary home.
 This can be a great way to free up some of your assets if your money is all ‘locked away’ in a mortgage.

 This extra money is a great way to finance new investments, but keep in mind you must repay it or there could be potentially severe consequences.
-Since a second mortgage holds your home as collateral, you could risk foreclosure if you wind up in a bad place financially.
-Rocket Mortgage does not offer home equity loans or HELOCs.
+Since a second mortgage holds your home as collateral, you could risk foreclosure if you are unable to pay it back.

-The Bottom Line: Prospective Airbnb Hosts Will Need To Be Flexible To Buy Airbnb-Worthy Property
+The Bottom Line: Prospective Airbnb Hosts May Need To Get Creative To Buy An Airbnb Property

 Home Buying - 6-minute read